Barachia/SpeechAPIDemo/README.md

 Large parts of the code are based on https://github.com/Kaljurand/net-speech-api, and this code can be used as a starting point for a client using kaldigstserver (https://github.com/alumae/kaldi-gstreamer-server).

+Run it with Maven:

+`$ mvn exec:java "-Dexec.args=server:port"`

+or make it available as a jar for running it without Maven:

 `$ mvn package`

-Run the application afterwards using (or use the run.bat/sh):
+Run the application afterwards using:

 `$ java -jar target/SpeechAPIDemo-1.0.jar server:port [userid] [contentid]`

 The server is assumed to be running on ws://server:port/client/ws/speech, with status info on ws://server:port/client/ws/status.